-Issues and Supporting Data Sources: SFOSP Update Impact Conclusion GP EIR Impact Conclusion Does the SFOSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the SFOSP Update? --- ----------------------------- -- -- -- ---
+Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- --

-Similar to the buildout analyzed in the GP EIR, construction under the proposed SFOSP Update could potentially involve the transport, use, and/or disposal of hazardous materials.
-However, the further regulation of land uses under the proposed SFOSP Update would reduce industrial uses compared to existing conditions.
-Additionally, construction associated with individual development projects under buildout of the SFOSP Update would be temporary in nature, and development would comply with the California Health and Safety Code, OSHA, and SCAQMD regulations.
-The SFOSP Update is not expected to result in significant impacts related to the transport, use, and/or disposal of hazardous materials.
-The GP EIR did not list any hazardous material sites in the SFOSP area; however, if a site were to be located with a 0.25-mile radius of the SFOSP area, future development would be required to comply with CERCLA, RCRA, California Code of Regulations, Title 22, and related requirements, as well as adhere to the City's Land Use Element Policy LU 3.5: Hazardous Uses.
+Similar to the buildout analyzed in the GP EIR, construction under the proposed CDSP Update could potentially involve the transport, use, and/or disposal of hazardous materials.
+However, the further regulation of land uses under the proposed CDSP Update would reduce industrial uses compared to existing conditions.
+Additionally, construction associated with individual development projects under buildout of the CDSP Update would be temporary in nature, and development would comply with the California Health and Safety Code.
+OSHA, and SCAQMD regulations.
+The CDSP Update is not expected to result in significant impacts related to the transport, use, and/or disposal of hazardous materials.
+The GP EIR did not list any hazardous material sites in the CDSP area; however, if a site were to be located with a 0.25-mile radius of the CDSP area, future development would be required to comply with CERCLA, RCRA, California Code of Regulations, Title 22, and related requirements, as well as adhere to the City's Land Use Element Policy LU 3.5: Hazardous Uses.
 As a result, hazardous material-related impacts would be less than significant.
-Future development under buildout of the SFOSP Update would be required to coordinate with the PFD.
-Additionally, buildout of the SFOSP Update would be required to coordinate with the PFD.
-Additionally, buildout of the SFOSP Update would not interfere with the Los Angeles County Operational Area Emergency Response Plan or the City's Emergency Operation Plan.
+Future development under buildout of the CDSP Update could result in temporary road closures.
+Similar to the GP Update analyzed in the GP EIR, future development under buildout of the CDSP Update would be required to coordinate with the PFD.
+Additionally, buildout of the CDSP Update would not interfere with the Los Angeles County Operational Area Emergency Response Plan or the City's Emergency Operation Plan.
 Furthermore, no future development project would be permitted to block any designated evacuation routes.
-Therefore, similar to the GP EIR, the SFOSP Update is not expected to significantly affect the implementation of an emergency response or evacuation plan.
+Therefore, similar to the GP EIR, the CDSP Update is not expected to significantly affect the implementation of an emergency response or evacuation plan.

 The current CEQA Guidelines Appendix G checklist also includes assessment criteria for potential impacts to wildfire for those areas located within or near a state responsibility area or on lands classified as Very High Fire Hazard Severity Zones.
-The proposed SFOSP Update is not located within a Very High Fire Hazard Severity Zone for local and state responsibility areas, and no impact would occur.11
+The proposed CDSP Update is not located within a Very High Fire Hazard Severity Zone for local and state responsibility areas, and no impact would occur.10

-11 City of Pasadena.
+City of Pasadena.
 2015 General Plan EIR.
 Figure 5.6-1, Fire Hazard Severity Zones.